 Field-hunting tip

-Look in hydrothermal veins in sedimentary rocks country — that is the host setting where lapieite typically forms.
+Look in hydrothermal veins in sedimentary rocks country, the host setting where lapieite typically forms.
 If you start seeing chalcopyrite, pyrite, gersdorffite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.